OnniJaatinen/OnniJaatinen/README.md

 I'm a beginner in programming but I'm very excited and eager to learn.

-I have been dealing with computers since a very young age and I really enjoy working with computers.
+I have been dealing with computers since a very young age and I really enjoy working with them.